Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/7-Time tracker/index.en.md

 Well, that's true, it's nice but it doesn't do much!
 But we'll finish the visual part first before moving on to a more functional part of the application.

 Besides, we still have a lot of buttons to put in place!
-Our goal for the next chapter is to control the playback of the media.
+Our goal for <a href="../8-media-control/">the next chapter</a> is to control the playback of the media.

 ---
 More articles in the series: